WhatsApp Draft Disappeared?

 Execute in this order

-- Return to the exact thread where the draft disappeared.
+- Stay in the exact chat where the draft disappeared.

 What testing showed